camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/platforms.md

 <DocCardList items={useCurrentSidebarCategory().items}/>

 :::caution Web Modeler
-We currently offer no dedicated support for these cloud platforms for Web Modeler Beta.
+We do not guarantee that Web Modeler Beta works on these cloud platforms and currently offer no dedicated support for them.
+However, it is likely that Web Modeler Beta will just work.
 :::